• Skip to primary navigation

 It couldn't be quicker or easier to make this delicious chocolate self-saucing pudding.

-Note: Scroll to the recipe card at the bottom for the full detailed method.
+Note: Scroll to the recipe card at the bottom for the ingredients quantities and full detailed method.

-Step 1 - Melt the butter
+Step 1 - Melt The Butter

 Melted butter in a white mixing bowl.

-Step 2 - Whisk through the milk, vanilla extract and egg
+Add the milk, vanilla extract and egg to the melted butter.

 Melted butter in a bowl with egg, milk and vanilla extract.

-Whisked butter, milk, egg and vanilla extract.
+Whisked butter, milk, egg and vanilla extract in a bowl.

 Chocolate mixture with a whisk in a bowl.

-Step 4 - Pour into a dish
+Step 4 - Pour Into Prepared Dish

-Step 5 - Mix together cocoa powder and caster sugar and sprinkle over the chocolate mixture
+Mix together cocoa powder and caster sugar.

 Caster sugar and cocoa powder mixed together in a bowl.